Free UK Delivery over £20

 Sensory Weaning

-Sensory Weaning is a new term given to describe the learning experience of transitioning from milk to solid foods.
-Tidy Tot has worked together with award-winning Children’s Nutritionist & Baby Weaning Expert Sarah Almond Bushell to develop this new approach to weaning which involves engaging all of your baby’s senses to develop happy and confident little eaters.
+Tidy Tot has worked together with award-winning Children’s Nutritionist & Baby Weaning Expert Sarah Almond Bushell to bring you all need to know about this approach to weaning, and why involving all of your baby’s senses in their weaning journey can serve to develop happy and confident little eaters.

 Kick start your Sensory Weaning adventure with our FREE downloadable flash cards!